apache/struts-sandbox/archetypes/blank/README.txt

 In order to build the archetype (and the webapp created from it) you will need the Struts Action, Taglib and Tiles jars in your local Maven 2 repository.

-You can accomplish this by building the artifacts with Maven 2, or by installing the jars as follows:
+You can accomplish this by building the artifacts with Maven 2:

+$ svn co http://svn.apache.org/repos/asf/struts/current struts/current
+$ cd struts/current/build
+$ mvn install

+Alternately, download the nightly builds and install each file as follows:

    $ mvn install:install-file
          -Dfile=/path/to/struts-action-1.3.0-dev.jar